Grilled Shrimp Tacos with Vegetables and Creamy Chipotle Sauce

 Make Shrimp & Tacos:

-- To the small bowl with half the sauce, add the prepared shrimp, tossing to coat well.
+- Marinate: To the bowl with half the chipotle sauce, add the cleaned shrimp, tossing to coat well.
 Marinate while prepping the vegetables (or for up to 30 minutes).

-- Using metal skewers (if using bamboo, soak 20 minutes before threading), add the vegetables and shrimp in an order like this: peas, shrimp, pepper, shrimp, onion, shrimp, pepper, shrimp, peas (or however you'd like).**
+- Add to skewers: Using metal skewers (if using bamboo, soak 20 minutes before threading), add the vegetables and shrimp in an order like this: peas, shrimp, pepper, shrimp, onion, shrimp, pepper, shrimp, peas (or however you'd like).**

-- Grill skewers, covered, over direct heat, turning once, for 5-8 minutes, or until shrimp are done (pink and opaque).
-While grill is hot, briefly grill tortillas until char marks appear - transfer to a cloth-lined plate to keep warm.
+- Cook: Grill the skewers, covered, over direct heat, turning once, for 5-8 minutes, or until shrimp are done (pink and opaque).
+Remove to a platter.
+While grill is hot, briefly grill tortillas until char marks appear – transfer to a cloth-lined plate to keep warm.

-- Serve skewers with tortillas and reserved sauce, letting each person remove shrimp and vegetable from skewers onto a tortilla and drizzling more sauce on top.
+- Serve skewers with tortillas and reserved sauce, letting each person remove shrimp and vegetable from skewers with a fork onto a tortilla and drizzle more sauce on top.

 Notes